 It’s a gateway to the surrounding wilderness, and while the inn is located just outside of the San Juan Islands on Whidbey Island, it shares the same incredible peaceful atmosphere and natural beauty.

 Alternatively, you could stay in Seattle and take a day trip to the islands.
-I think staying on the islands for a couple of days is preferable as this helps local tourism businesses and it’s much more enjoyable.
+I think staying on the islands for a few days is preferable as this helps local tourism businesses and is much more enjoyable.
 But I understand this option isn’t available for everyone.